JuneSYi/JuneSYi/README.md

 🔭 I’m currently focused on picking up ~~Angular~~ React as my first frontend framework.
 If you're curious to see what I've done, you can find my work here in the <a href= "https://github.com/JuneSYi/React"> React folder </a>.

-🔭 Additional focus of daily <a href= "https://github.com/JuneSYi/DataStructuresAndAlgorithms"> Data Structures and Algorithms </a>.
-Goal is 1 per day for the rest of 2023 (today is 5/1/2023).
+"Don't get caught playing the wrong game because you think the world should be a different way." - A Life Engineered 🔭 That line restarted my determination to get back into algo practice.
+I created a daily habit of doing some <a href= "https://github.com/JuneSYi/DataStructuresAndAlgorithms"> Data Structures and Algorithms </a>.
+My personal goal is to aim for 1 per day for the rest of 2023 (today is 5/1/2023).
 I'll use my github contributions graph to keep myself honest.

 🔭 Secretly dabbling in the AI/ML space...just because its fun :D Also inspired by McKay Wrigley